 Height 175 cm, the complexion of the deceased has been described as "bluish-red".
-He had unbuttoned fur sleeveless vest - outer side blue cotton, inner side dark grey fur (Yudin later recognized this as vest he gave Krivonishenko when they parted), a blue sweater, long sleeve red cotton shirt, in the breats pocket 4 pills Streptocide (anti-inflammatory agent used for wound infection) still in the blister, blue sleeveless cotton singlet, ski pants over his pants.
+He had unbuttoned fur sleeveless vest - outer side blue cotton, inner side dark grey fur (it belonged to Yudin, case files say he left the vest to Kolevatov, but Yudin himself said in 2008 he gave it to Doroshenko, read more), a blue sweater, long sleeve red cotton shirt, in the breats pocket 4 pills Streptocide (anti-inflammatory agent used for wound infection) still in the blister, blue sleeveless cotton singlet, ski pants over his pants.
 No shoes.
 He had one cotton sock on his left foot, and one woolen sock on his right foot.
 It is hard to explain this uneven distribution.
 It could be that he had two socks on one foot and later took it off to protect the other bare foot.
 It might have been someone's sock who simply gave it away to protect a friend from a certain death.
 The watch "Zvezda" (Star) on the his wrist had stopped at 5:31

 There were no internal injuries.
 Amount of urine in the bladder about 1000 cm3.
 Cause of death: hypothermia.
 Later Yury Yudin will testify that the long sleeved shirt found on the body of Igor Dyatlov was his.
 But he gave it to Doroshenko then he was departing.
 It would be logical to assume that Dyatlov got it from a frozen body of the Doroshenko after he had died.